 You have the choice of the regular, local bus or the Hop On / Hop Off Explorer Bus.
 The Waiheke Explorer bus gets you to all attractions fast and with commentary.
 The local bus goes to the same places, but it might take you longer.

 Waiheke Island walks

 Waiheke Island has its own long-distance walking trail, where you could circle the island.
 But you can also just follow parts of the Te Ara Hura Walk to get some stunning views over the island and Hauraki Gulf.

 It’s also lovely to walk to the Cascades Waterfall Waiheke or walk between the vineyards from winery to winery.
-Click to read more about those walks and more things to so in Waiheke.
+Click to read more about these walks and more things to do in Waiheke.

 Waiheke Island car hire

 If you like to travel bigger distances and are only on the island for a day, a Waiheke car rental might be a good idea.
 If you stay longer and have a car, it might be cheaper to bring your car over by ferry.